 Anything that will encourage people, individually and collectively, to get into the Scriptures is to be applauded and Gerard Chrispin has done great work here.

 However, I do wonder whether it is somewhat over-complicated.
 I am not sure of the value of having all the book material in both written and CD format.
 Apart from anything else, it prices the 175 page book at £15.

 Also, while I like the concept of a correspondence course, I wonder whether, in this day and age, an online, more interactive version would have been the way to go.

-There are one or two other niggles, I confess.
-I found the abbreviations (and explanations for the abbreviations) for all the different formats and versions annoying and I have not worked out why they have used four different Bible versions at various stages in the course, rather than just sticking with the same one all the way through.
+There are other niggles, I confess.
+I found the abbreviations and explanations for them for all the different formats and versions annoying, and I have not worked out why they have used four different Bible versions at various stages in the course, rather than just sticking with the same one all the way through.

-The whole thing has been very attractively and thoughtfully packaged and the content is superb but I fear suffers from overkill and is very expensive.
-A single book or CD option would have been better and cheaper, with suggestions for discussion groups and details of an online course.
+The whole thing has been attractively and thoughtfully packaged and the content is superb, but I fear suffers from overkill and is expensive.
+A single book or CD option would have been better and cheaper, along with suggestions for discussion groups and details of an online course.

 John D. Brand